 The Monument to Victor Manuel II was inaugurated in 1911 to pay homage to Vittoriano Emmanuel II, the Italian first king after unification.

 Since 1921, it has housed the tomb of the Unknown Soldier and the eternal flame.
 It is always guarded by two soldiers.

-The tomb features Corinthian columns and white marble staircases.
+With the audioguide (audioguides), notice that the tomb features Corinthian columns and white marble staircases.
 A bronze equestrian sculpture by Victor Manuel presides over the group and two guided chariots of the goddess Victoria crown the portico.